katalon-studio-samples/ios-mobile-tests/README.md

   ![Build ipa apps](https://github.com/katalon-studio-samples/ios-mobile-tests/blob/master/Tutorials/Figures/build%20.ipa%20file.png?raw=true)
   + Build the apps by clicking Product -> Build.
 Wait for some time until the build progress is finished
   + Export the apps by clicking Product -> Archive then follow the instruction to have "Coffee Time.ipa" file
+  + Put "Coffee Time.ipa" file into **App** folder.
+KS will use this file to start Coffee Time application.
 ### Setting Up
 - [Check out](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) the code from this repository
 - [Open the project](https://docs.katalon.com//display/KD/Manage+Test+Project) from Katalon Studio